top of page

 The noun 'disarray' traces its origins to the Middle French word 'desarroi,' which meant to unsettle or disarrange.
 The prefix 'des-' indicated a reversal or negation of order, and 'arroi' referred to arrangement or order itself.
 Over time, 'desarroi' evolved into the English term 'disarray,' retaining its core meaning of a state of confusion, disorder, or disorganization where things lack clear or structured arrangement.
 It is used to describe situations or conditions marked by a lack of order or organization, often suggesting a state of chaos or upheaval.

-Quiz: Find the meaning of disarray
+Find the correct meaning of the noun disarray:

 Try Again!